oscar-system/Oscar.jl/docs/src/PolyhedralGeometry/pg_subdivisions_of_points.md

 ## Saving and loading

-Subdivisions of points can be saved to a file and loaded from a file in the following way:
+Objects of type `SubdivisionsOfPoints` can be saved to a file and loaded from a file in the following way:
 ```@repl oscar
 moaepts = [4 0 0; 0 4 0; 0 0 4; 2 1 1; 1 2 1; 1 1 2]
 moaeincidence = IncidenceMatrix([[4,5,6],[1,4,2],[2,4,5],[2,3,5],[3,5,6],[1,3,6],[1,4,6]])